ss3sim/ss3sim/inst/ms/manuscript.md

 `change_rec_devs`      Substitutes recruitment deviations

 `change_retro`         Controls the number of years to discard
-                       for a retrospective analysis.
+                       for a retrospective analysis

 `run_ss3sim`           Master function that runs an ss3sim
                        simulation

 `run_fish600`          Wrapper function that facilitates one
                        particular simulation setup